Moderate Model Portfolio – Methodology Document – Sept 2025

 Methodology

-Moderate PortfolioInvestment objectiveThe aim is to generate reasonable growth without taking too much risk by creating a multi-cap, growth-oriented portfolio.
+Moderate PortfolioInvestment objectiveThe aim is to generate reasonable growth without taking too much risk by creating a

-StrategyBuy and Hold investments with a time horizon of 5 years in stocks and mutual funds with strong fundamental characteristics and sound management.
+multi-cap, growth-oriented portfolio.StrategyBuy and Hold investments with a time horizon of 5 years in stocks and mutual funds with strong fundamental characteristics and sound management.

-The rationale for this PortfolioWe have included three modes of investment vehicles in this model portfolio - Stocks, Mutual Funds, and Fixed Income/Debt assets.
-For meeting the investment objective of a growth-oriented multi-cap moderate risk portfolio, looking at the long-term expected returns and risk levels of each asset class based on our long-term view of the Indian economy and financial market, we suggest this strategic allocation of 50% in Direct Equities, 40% in Mutual Funds and 10% in Debt Funds.
+We have included three modes of investment vehicles in this model portfolio - Stocks, Mutual Funds, and Fixed Income/Debt assets.
+For meeting the investment objective of a growth-oriented multi-cap moderate risk portfolio, looking at the long-term expected returns and risk levels of each asset class based on our long-term view of the Indian economy and financial market, we suggest this strategic allocation of 56% in Direct Equities, 34% in Equity Funds and 10% in Debt Funds.

-Stock Selection Approach
+Stock Selection Approach:

-We are a firm believer of Warren Buffett’s principle where he says that an individual should invest only in the companies whose business they understand.
-And therefore, we have chosen “Consumption” as the core theme for constructing these portfolios along with some peripheral stocks i.e., investing in companies that are into consumer-centric businesses that grow with consumption and businesses that are into financing this retail consumption.
-We are a believer in India’s consumption story, which include sectors such as – Banking & Finance, FMCG, Consumer Durables, Automobile, Paints, Healthcare, Retail, Telecom, Tourism, Real Estate, etc. This report by World Economic Forum gives a glimpse of India’s consumption story and expected growth in the next 10 years.
-There are a few peripherals stocks too that do not fit completely into the consumption theme, but their inclusion is driven by the strong fundamentals of the company and the company’s effort in making their brand and product visible to retail investors.
+This report by the World Economic Forum gives a glimpse of India’s consumption story and expected growth in the next 10 years.
+There are a few peripherals stocks too that do not fit completely into the consumption theme, but their inclusion is driven by the strong fundamentals of the company and the company’s effort to make their brand and product visible to retail investors.
 We have purposely stayed away from sectors like airlines.

-Fund Selection Approach
+Fund Selection Approach:

 Mutual Funds help in easy diversification and tapping on professional fund management and research expertise via an easily accessible channel.
-It is truly an invest and forget type of product unless and until there is a significant change in management or a market event-based trigger.
+It is truly an invest-and-forget type of product unless and until there is a significant change in management or a market event-based trigger.

 Debt funds being less volatile in nature, help as a cushion from an asset allocation perspective and by investing in a different asset class, we are diversifying our portfolio risk.
 However, given the growth and medium risk objective, the allocation to this asset class is at 10%.
 We have considered corporate, liquid, and money-market funds in this asset class.